 Key Takeaways

 - Preserve Evidence First: Before confronting anyone, secure the records that prove what happened.
-Employees who know they're caught destroy evidence.
+Employees who learn they're under suspicion may destroy evidence.

 - Recovery Is Usually Partial: Employees who steal rarely have assets to satisfy judgments.
 Consider recovery sources like insurance and bonding before assuming you'll collect from the employee.